 Each muon generates several photons in the optic fiber, some of which reach the SiPM and generate photo-electrons with a certain efficiency.
-The average number of photoelectrons that are generated in the SiPM $\langle N{\rm PE} \rangle$ can be expressed as a function of the distance between the impinging position of the muon and the SiPM.
+The average number of photo-electrons that are generated in the SiPM $\langle N{\rm PE} \rangle$ can be expressed as a function of the distance between the impinging position of the muon and the SiPM.
 We use said function, and sample the actual number of generated photo-electrons $N{\rm PE}$ from a Poisson distribution of mean $\langle N{\rm PE} \rangle$.

 For each photo-electron corresponding to a muon, there is one common time delay that comes from the propagation through the optic fiber from the impinging point to the SiPM.
 But there are also additional time delays due to the scintillator and the optic fibers excitation and de-excitation.
 We sample each of these additional delays from exponential distributions.
-The resulting time of a photo-electron t{PE} is the addition of the signal start-time, the impinging time of the muon (measured with respect to the signal start time), the propagation in the optic fiber, and the scintillator and fiber delays.
+The resulting time of a photo-electron $t{\rm PE}$ is the addition of the signal start-time, the impinging time of the muon (measured with respect to the signal start time), the propagation in the optic fiber, and the scintillator and fiber delays.

 At this point, the muon number and impinging times are "translated" to a photo-electron number and arrival times at the SiPMs.
 We then use a model of the pulse generated by a single photo-electron at the input of the electronics.
-It is relevant to add that non-linearities due to pile-up in cells of the Geiger-avalanche photodiode arrays of the SiPMs are Table 1 Summary of the characteristics of the four strategies considered in this work. n_w is the number of windows of each strategy considering the characteristics of the Auger UMD trace.
-The column
+It is relevant to add that non-linearities due to pile-up in cells of the Geiger-avalanche photodiode arrays of the SiPMs are only relevant for high occupancy and are not considered here [25].